 Walter and Elizabeth Rodewald Scholarship in Chemistry- The purpose of this award is to support Chemistry graduate students who have demonstrated exceptional ability in research Recommended Candidates: Ifeoluwa (Grace) Idowu (absent from event)

-Frank and Donna Hruska Prize-The prize is intended to stimulate interest in chemistry and biochemistry for students who plan careers outside of the traditional sciences Recommended Candidates: Herby Cadet (absent from event), Haben Gabir, Navriti Mittal, Alexander Pritchard (absent from event), Joseph Stitsky, Milan Teraiya, Zhe Xia (absent from event)
+Frank and Donna Hruska Prize-The prize is intended to support students enrolled in Graduate Studies under the supervision of a staff member of the Chemistry Department of the University of Manitoba.
+Recommended Candidates: Herby Cadet (absent from event), Haben Gabir, Navriti Mittal, Alexander Pritchard (absent from event), Joseph Stitsky, Milan Teraiya, Zhe Xia (absent from event)

 Theodore (Ted) Schaefer Graduate Award in Chemistry – The purpose of this award is to support a Chemistry graduate student who has demonstrated exceptional ability in research.
 2019 Recommended Candidate: Issiah Lozada